Is Fluoride Bad For You & Your Children?

 Finding this post useful?
 Pin it for later!

 Fluoride has been linked to a range of other health issues including arthritis, bone fragility, glucose intolerance, gastrointestinal distress, thyroid disease, and possibly cardiovascular disease and certain types of cancer.
 It’s also been linked to Alzheimers’ disease.
 An epidemic unfolding right before our eyes.
 Fluoride increases the absorption of aluminium in your body, deposits in the brain and is being found in high concentrations of those with Alzheimers’ disease.

 Why is fluoride particularly bad for our children?

-In a healthy adult, the kidneys will excrete about 50 to 60% of fluoride ingested each day.
+In a healthy adult, the kidneys will excrete about 50 to 60% of the fluoride ingested each day.
 Yet in children, their detoxification systems are way less developed and they can absorb about 80% of what’s ingested.

 The fluoride accumulates in their bones and pineal glands over a lifetime.